 Entering into a living hope devoid of naive optimism

-In order to live an expectant hope fairly, don Maurice encourages us to turn to the Lord.
-“Lord, I believe, but help my faith. to grow.“ Expectant hope is rooted in faith in eternal life.
+In order to live an expectant hope in a just manner, we should turn to the Lord.
+“Lord, I believe, but help my faith. to grow.“ Expectant hope is rooted in the faith in eternal life.
 The more faith grows, the more stable and focused expectant hope becomes.
 It’s not supported by a feeling, but by a living relationship with God.